 The Company's BMR is financed mainly from long-term borrowing and the working capital requirement is fulfilled through short term running finance from reputable banks.
-The Company used funds for its operating activities to finance significant increase in trade debtors which was offset by reduced working capital due to reduction in stocks levels and delay in payments to suppliers to conserve cash.
-The cash used in investing activities comprises mainly of investment in capital expenditure for BMR purposes.
-The financing activities of the Company comprises mainly of long-term loans obtained and short term financing repaid during the current year.
+The Company generated significant cash flow from its operating activities by effectively utilizing its working capital with reduction in stocks, trade debts and increase in trade payables from delay in payments to suppliers to conserve cash during Covid pandemic.
+The cash used in investing activities comprises mainly for minor BMR.
+The financing activities of the Company comprises mainly for long-term and short term repayments before Covid.